 Look at your budget and determine how a house fits into it.
 Fannie Mae recommends that buyers spend no more than 28% of their income on housing costs.
 Go much past 30% and you risk becoming house poor.
 It could make sense to continue renting.
-The rule of thumb is that if you pay 35% less in rent than you would for owning – including the monthly mortgage, property taxes, and any homeowner’s fees – then it’s smarter to continue renting.
+The rule of thumb is that if you pay 35% less in rent than you would for owning, then it’s smarter to continue renting.
+This percentage includes the monthly mortgage, property taxes, and any homeowner’s fees.
 Check mortgage loan rates and much more at Bankrate.

 4. If you can’t put down 20%, you may still qualify for a loan.

-There are a variety of public and private lenders who, if you qualify, offer low-interest mortgages that require a down payment as small as 3% of the purchase price.
+There are a variety of public and private lenders who offer low-interest mortgages that require a down payment as small as 3% of the purchase price.
 There are also USDA rural development loans that offer rates with almost no down payment if the property and buyer meet their criteria.
 Remember to also find out how much you’ll likely pay in closing costs.
 The upfront cost of settling on your home shouldn’t be overlooked.
 Closing costs include origination fees charged by the lender, title and settlement fees, taxes and prepaid items such as homeowner’s insurance or homeowner’s association fees.
-This is money that will be paid in addition to the principle and interest of the mortgage.

 5. Choose carefully between points and rate.

-When picking a mortgage, you usually have the option of paying additional points in exchange for a lower interest rate.
-If you stay in the house for a long time, paying points will give you a lower interest, thereby, saving you money over time.
+When picking a mortgage, you will have the option of paying additional points in exchange for a lower interest rate.
+If you stay in the house for a long time, paying points will give you a lower interest and save money over time.

 6. Before house hunting, get pre-approved.